-Here's another bit of inside advice: No matter the project category, consider using a logic model to explain your intended results and your plan for achieving them.
-Many MFA applicants use them, and reviewers appreciate their conciseness and focus.
-There are many excellent resources available to help you construct a logic model.
-Among these are IMLS's "Shaping Outcomes," a free online course developed in partnership with Indiana University-Purdue University of Indianapolis.
-It is available at the URL shown, and it is customized to meet the needs of museum applicants.
+Many Inspire applicants use logic models, and reviewers appreciate their conciseness and focus.
+There are many excellent resources available to help you construct a logic model, and among these are IMLS's "Shaping Outcomes," a free online course developed in partnership with Indiana University-Purdue University of Indianapolis.
+It is available at www.shapingoutcomes.org, and it is customized to meet the needs of museum applicants.
 There are downloadable worksheets and numerous examples that you are likely to find relevant to your own work.

-So, to recap: Your narrative has three sections-Project Justification, Project Work Plan, and Project Results, and you have seven pages for it.
+So, to recap: Your Narrative has three sections-Project Justification, Project Work Plan, and Project Results, and you have five pages for it.
 The sections all equally important, so don't give any of them short shrift.
 Write clearly, address what we ask you to address, and keep an eye on those review criteria.
 We're telling you here exactly what the reviewers will look for, so make it easy for them to find it and understand it.